geopython/diving-into-pygeoapi/workshop/content/docs/advanced/bridges.md

 !!! question "Update the pygeoapi configuration"

-    Open the pygeoapi configuration file in a text editor.
+    Open the pygeoapi configuration in a text editor.
+    Find the line:
+    "# START - EXERCISE 8 - WMS Proxy"

-    Find the line: "# START - EXERCISE 5 - Maps".
+    Add a new dataset section by uncommenting the lines up to "# END - EXERCISE 8 - WMS Proxy":

-    Uncomment or paste the configuration snippet below until the line that reads "## END - EXERCISE 5 - Maps".
      Be sure to keep the proper YAML indentation.

     ``` {.yaml linenums="1"}
     wms-facade-demo: